withoutboats/rfcs/text/0000-async_await.md

 writing a `Future`, they still often led to messy sets of nested and chained callbacks.

-Fortunately, the future abstraction (sometimes also called "promises") is well suited to use with a syntactic sugar which has become common in many languages with async IO - the `async` and `await` keywords.
-In brief, an asynchronous function returns an `Async`, rather than evaluating immediately when it is called.
-Inside the function, other `Async` types can be awaited using an await expression, which causes them to yield control while the `Async` is being polled.
-From a user's perspective, they can use `async`/`await` as if it were synchronous code, and only need to annotate their functions and calls.
+Fortunately, the future abstraction (in some languages also called "promises", this RFC calls them `Async`s) is well suited to use with a syntactic sugar which has become common in many languages with async IO - the `async` and `await` keywords.
+In brief, the `async` keyword is used to define an asynchronous function that returns an `Async`, rather than evaluating immediately, when it is called.
+Inside the function, other `Async` types can be awaited using an `await` expression, which causes them to yield control while the `Async` is being polled.
+From a user's perspective, code that uses `async`/`await` feels very similar to synchronous code.

 `async`/`await` & `Async` can be a powerful abstraction for asynchronicity and concurrency in general, and likely has applications outside of the asynchronous